-With a little over a year to go until the federal REAL ID law for air travel goes into effect on May 7, 2025, the Department of Licensing (DOL) continues to make sure residents across the state are aware of their ID options and prepared for this change.
-We are urging residents who are planning to get an enhanced driver license (EDL) or enhanced identification card (EID) to come in now to avoid a rush at licensing offices as the deadline gets closer.
+The Department of Licensing (DOL) continues to make sure residents across the state are aware of their ID options and are planning to get an enhanced driver license (EDL) or enhanced identification card (EID) prior to the May 7, 2025, deadline.
+Our main goal is to encourage people to prepare for the new deadline now to avoid a rush at licensing offices as the deadline gets closer.

-Working with ad agencies PRR and TDW+Co, we concluded an education and awareness campaign that ran in late summer through the fall, focusing on Washington residents and multicultural audiences.
-We identified the percentage of people who have an EDL or EID based on specific age brackets and targeted the 55-plus and 18-25 age groups.
+Working with ad agencies PRR and TDW+Co, we conducted an education and awareness campaign that ran in late summer through the fall, focusing on Washington residents and multicultural audiences.
+We identified the percentage of people who have an EDL or EID based on specific age brackets and targeted the 55+ and 18-25 age groups.
 We believe these are the people who may still not be as aware of REAL ID and may be more inclined to plan ahead for the deadline.

 We ran advertising targeting mainstream audiences across the state through a mix of media including TV, digital/online, and social media.
-The campaign received a total of 22,572,109 impressions and 94,937 clicks.
-Highlights of the campaign coverage include: